-One aspect they could have done otherwise: developing their own internal talents and leaders.
+One aspect they could have done otherwise: strengthened their talent management strategy and enriched their internal pool talents and leaders.
 It's easy to point fingers and blame others for the fall of an empire.
 After a series of externally sourced executives, all of whom wanted to "do things differently", it is clear that part of the failure stemmed from the management itself.

 Remember, great leaders can be grown!

 Nurturing your own leaders and strengthening your talent pipeline can be done if your organisation have the following factors in check.